 Delpacibart etedesiran or del-desiran (AOC 1001)

-Del-desiran, Avidity’s lead product candidate utilizing its AOC platform, is entering Phase 3 development with the upcoming HARBOR™ trial in adults with DM1.
-Del-desiran is currently being studied in the ongoing MARINA-OLE™ trial with all of the participants who completed the Phase 1/2 MARINA® trial.
-Data from the MARINA-OLE trial showed reversal of disease progression in people living with myotonic dystrophy type 1 (DM1) across multiple endpoints including vHOT, muscle strength and activities of daily living when compared to END-DM1 natural history data.
-The U.S. Food and Drug Administration (FDA) and European Medicines Agency (EMA) granted Orphan designation for del-desiran and the FDA has granted del-desiran Fast Track designation.
+Del-desiran, Avidity’s investigational lead product candidate utilizing its AOC platform is being studied in the Phase 3 global HARBOR™ trial in adults living with DM1.
+Del-desiran is also being studied in the ongoing MARINA-OLE™ trial with all of the participants who completed the Phase 1/2 MARINA® trial.
+Long-term data from the MARINA-OLE trial showed reversal of disease progression in people living with DM1 across multiple endpoints including video hand opening time (vHOT) as a measure of hand function and myotonia, muscle strength and activities of daily living when compared to END-DM1 natural history data.
+The U.S. Food and Drug Administration (FDA) and European Medicines Agency (EMA) granted Orphan designation for del-desiran and the FDA has granted del-desiran Fast Track designation and Breakthrough Therapy designation.

 Data Update at 2024 Muscular Dystrophy Association (MDA) Clinical & Scientific Conference

-In March 2024, Avidity announced new positive long-term del-desiran data from the MARINA-OLE™ trial showing reversal of disease progression in people living with DM1 across multiple endpoints including vHOT, muscle strength and activities of daily living compared to a matched END-DM1 natural history study population over one year.
+In March 2024, Avidity announced new positive long-termdel-desiran data from the MARINA-OLE™ trial showing reversal of disease progression in people living with DM1 across multiple endpoints including vHOT, muscle strength and activities of daily living compared to a matched END-DM1 natural history study population over one year.
 These endpoints are the same key endpoints that will be used in the global Phase 3 HARBOR™ trial for people living with DM1.
-The primary endpoint in the Phase 3 HARBOR trial is video hand opening time (vHOT), a measurement of myotonia.
+The primary endpoint in the Phase 3 HARBOR trial is video hand opening time (vHOT), a measurement of hand function and myotonia.
 Key secondary endpoints include muscle strength as measured by hand grip strength and quantitative muscle testing (QMT) total score, and activities of daily living as measured by DM1-Activ, a patient reported outcome (PRO).
-Avidity plans to initiate the global Phase 3 HARBOR trial in the second quarter of 2024.

 Data Update at the 2023 28th Annual Congress of the World Muscle Society (WMS)